Harry Belafonte: Political activism

-Involvement in the Civil Rights Movement
+Involvement in the civil rights movement

-Belafonte supported the Civil Rights Movement in the 1950s and 1960s and was one of Martin Luther King Jr.'s confidants.
-He provided for King's family since King made only $8,000 a year as a preacher.
-Like many other civil rights activists, Belafonte was blacklisted during the McCarthy era.
-During the 1963 Birmingham Campaign, he bailed King out of Birmingham City Jail and raised $50,000 to release other civil rights protesters.
-He contributed to the 1961 Freedom Rides, supported voter registration drives, and helped to organize the 1963 March on Washington.
+Belafonte supported the civil rights movement in the 1950s and 1960s and was one of Martin Luther King Jr.'s confidants.
+After King had been arrested for his involvement in the Montgomery bus boycott in 1955, he began traveling to Northern cities to spread awareness and acquire donations for those struggling with social segregation and oppression in the South.
+The two met at the Abyssinian Baptist Church in Harlem, New York, in March of the following year.
+This interaction led to years of joint political activism and friendship.
+Belafonte joined King and his wife, Coretta Scott King, during the 1958 Washington D.C.
+Youth March for Integrated Schools, and in 1963, he backed King in conversations with Robert F. Kennedy, helping to organize the 1963 March on Washington—the site of King's famous "I Have a Dream" Speech.
+He provided for King's family since King earned only $8,000 ($80,000 in today's money) a year as a preacher.
+As with many other civil rights activists, Belafonte was blacklisted during the McCarthy era.
+During the 1963 Birmingham campaign, Belafonte bailed King out of the Birmingham, Alabama jail and raised $50,000 to release other civil rights protesters.
+He contributed to the 1961 Freedom Rides, and supported voter registration drives He later recalled, "Paul Robeson had been my first great formative influence; you might say he gave me my backbone.
+Martin King was the second; he nourished my soul."
+Throughout his career, Belafonte was an advocate for political and humanitarian causes, such as the Anti-Apartheid Movement and USA for Africa.
+From 1987 until his death, he was a UNICEF Goodwill Ambassador.

-During the "Mississippi Freedom Summer" of 1964, Belafonte bankrolled the Student Nonviolent Coordinating Committee, flying to Mississippi that August with Sidney Poitier and $60,000 in cash and entertaining crowds in Greenwood.
+During the Mississippi Freedom Summer of 1964, Belafonte bankrolled the Student Nonviolent Coordinating Committee, flying to Mississippi that August with Sidney Poitier and $60,000 in cash and entertaining crowds in Greenwood.
 In 1968, Belafonte appeared on a Petula Clark primetime television special on NBC.
 In the middle of a duet of On the Path of Glory, Clark smiled and briefly touched Belafonte's arm, which prompted complaints from Doyle Lott, the advertising manager of the show's sponsor, Plymouth Motors.
 Lott wanted to retape the segment, but Clark, who had ownership of the special, told NBC that the performance would be shown intact or she would not allow it to be aired at all.
 Newspapers reported the controversy, Lott was relieved of his responsibilities, and when the special aired, it attracted high ratings.

-In 2005, Belafonte founded The Gathering for Justice after he witnessed news reports of a 5-year-old Black girl, Jaiesha Scott, being handcuffed and arrested in her Florida classroom for “being unruly”.
-After dedicating his life to the Civil Rights movement, and seeing so many gains, he was struck in that moment with the distance left to go.
-The mission of The Gathering for Justice is to end child incarceration and eliminate the racial inequities that permeate the justice system.
-The Gathering for Justice has two state-based task forces, Justice League NYC (established in 2013) and Justice League California (established in 2017), both of which bring together juvenile and criminal justice experts, advocates, artists and individuals who’ve experienced or been impacted by incarceration directly.

-Belafonte taped an appearance on an episode of The Smothers Brothers Comedy Hour to be aired on September 29, 1968, performing a controversial "Mardi Gras" number intercut with footage from the 1968 Democratic National Convention riots.
+Belafonte taped an appearance on an episode of The Smothers Brothers Comedy Hour to be aired on September 29, 1968, performing a controversial Mardi Gras number intercut with footage from the 1968 Democratic National Convention riots.
 CBS censors deleted the segment.
-The full unedited content was broadcast in 1993 as part of a complete Smothers Brothers Hour syndication package.
+The full unedited content was broadcast in 1993 as part of a complete Smothers Brothers Comedy Hour syndication package.